massimilianogoi/SugaR-NN/README.md

 SugaR-NN implements a persistent learning algorithm by Kelly kyniama and Andrea Manzo.
 Reads and creates the following file types:

-pawn.bin with the learning when there are max a total of 2 pieces for white and black experience.bin with the learning for opening variation of max 16 moves (8 half-moves) and a total of at least 7 pieces (no pawns) for white and black positions with max 6 pieces (no pawns) for white and black
+pawngame.bin with the learning when there are max a total of 2 pieces for white and black experience.bin with the learning for opening variation of max 16 moves (8 half-moves) and a total of at least 7 pieces (no pawns) for white and black positions with max 6 pieces (no pawns) for white and black